-Our top recommendation is the Kärcher WV2 Premium.
+We think the best window vac is the Kärcher WV2 Plus N Yellow.
 It provides great cleaning performance, along with a useful smaller blade for cleaning corners.
-If you need a longer battery life, the WV5 Premium is a semi-professional model that also comes with a removable battery.
-And if you want a cheaper option, the Leifheit 51113 is an excellent alternative.
+If you need a longer battery life, the WV5 Plus N is a semi-professional model that also comes with a removable battery.
+And if you’re looking for a budget model, the Vileda WindoMatic provides excellent value.

 Do you have any questions about choosing the best window vac for your home?
 Let me know in the comments!

 We're sorry you didn't find this article useful!